-Amazon.com Inc. (AMZN) said severe East Coast thunderstorms led to power outages on June 29 at its Internet-based computing services, which are used by hundreds of thousands of businesses to store data and run websites.
+Amazon.com Inc. (AMZN:US) said severe East Coast thunderstorms led to power outages on June 29 at its Internet-based computing services, which are used by hundreds of thousands of businesses to store data and run websites.

 The storms impacted power to several data centers in northern Virginia beginning on Friday night, the Seattle-based company said in an e-mailed statement.
 In one location, backup power didn’t operate correctly, affecting certain users.
 The company didn’t identify the customers and said power was fully restored by the next day.

 Amazon, which saw its servers crash in April 2011 and earlier this month, could lose business to competitors, said Dan Kurnos, a Benchmark Co. analyst.
 Companies may opt for multiple providers of cloud computing, which allows users to store data in remote servers on the Internet, something that would help stop an outage in one data center from halting service, he said.